 Issuers who offer securities under the Second Regime are only required to publish a simplified prospectus.
-The compulsory content of the simplified prospectus is listed in Annexes I and III to VI of the LSE Rules and Regulations.
+The compulsory content of the simplified prospectus is listed in Annexes I and III to VI of the LSE Rules and Regulations depending on the nature of the securities listed.
 Alternatively, reference may be made to the Annexes of Regulation 809/2004 of the European Commission dated 29 April 2004.

 Issuers who offer securities intended to be traded on the LSE under the Second Regime are required to publish a prospectus, which must be approved by the LSE.
-The compulsory content of the simplified prospectus is listed in sub-chapter 1 of Chapter XI of the LSE Rules and Regulations.
+The compulsory content of the simplified prospectus is listed under Part III of the Prospectus Law and in sub-chapter 1 of Chapter I of Part 2 of the LSE Rules and Regulations.

-Issuers who offer securities on the Euro MTF under the Third Regime are required to file a prospectus with the LSE in accordance with the requirements of the LSE Rules and Regulations.
+Issuers who offer securities on the Euro MTF under the Third Regime are required to file a prospectus with the LSE in accordance with the requirements laid down under sub-chapter 2 of Chapter I of Part 2 of the LSE Rules and Regulations.

 Prospectuses can be drafted in Luxembourgish, French, German or English and other languages deemed acceptable to the CSSF or the LSE.
-Once approved the prospectus must be filed with the CSSF (www.e-file.lu).
-The official submission of the prospectus must be made securely through the CSSF internet platform (e-file).
+Once approved the prospectus must be filed with the CSSF by email or through the CSSF secured internet platform (www.e-file. lu).
 Every significant new fact, material mistake or inaccuracy relating to the information included in the prospectus, which is capable of affecting the assessment of the securities and which arises or is noted between the time when the prospectus is approved and the final closing of the offer to the public or, as the case may be, the time when trading on a regulated market begins, must be mentioned in a supplement to the prospectus.
 Such a supplement must be approved in the same way within a maximum of seven working days and published in accordance with at least the same arrangements as were applied when the original prospectus was published.

 To the extent the securities offered to the public are also intended to be listed on the LSE, an additional request for being admitted to the LSE must be filed with the LSE.
 An application for admission to trading in securities on one of the securities markets operated by the LSE is also deemed to be an application for admission to the official list.
 Therefore, an application for admission to the official list without an application for admission to trading on one of the securities markets operated by the LSE will not be accepted.
-For debt and derivative programmes, the decision of listing is effective for one year and may be renewed annually in order to allow new listings.
+The decision of listing for any equity, debt or derivative issuance programme is effective for one year and may be renewed annually in order to allow new listings.

-What are the steps of the registration and filing process?
+3 What are the steps of the registration and filing process?
 May an offering commence while regulatory review is in progress?
 How long does it typically take for the review process to be completed?